 For the final video product Didier used hisTLC2000 camera and set up a zoom objective.
 The capture interval was set to 1minute, which allowed for the full blooming process to be perfectly documented on film.
 Finally, using an editing software he sped up the footage to get this brilliant film.

 Didier can’t wait to continue recording time-lapses particularly while he’s on holiday.
 Check out his Instagram to see his creative images and videos.
-He is also trained professionally as a security researcher and also has an where he publishes articles that focus on technical IT security.
+He is also trained professionally as a security researcher and also has an educational blog where he publishes articles that focus on technical IT security.
 We feel extremely honored to have him as a part of the Brinno time lapse family and can’t wait to see what he captures next.